Should You Pay Off Your Home Buyers’ Plan Early?

 Is it Better to Withdraw the Funds from Your RRSP or Your TFSA?

-Unfortunately, in today’s housing market, even the full amount that you’re allowed to withdraw from your RRSP ($25,000) is not a huge amount when coupled with all the other housing costs you’ll need to cover.
-For example, if your home costs $400,000, that $25,000 is going to cover about 16%.
+Unfortunately, in today’s housing market, even the full amount that you’re allowed to withdraw from your RRSP ($35,000) is not a huge amount when coupled with all the other housing costs you’ll need to cover.
+For example, if your home costs $400,000, $35,000 is going to cover just shy of 9%.
 While this is enough to finance a down payment for a high-ratio mortgage, you could be left with nothing in your RRSP account to retire comfortably in your later years, until you’ve managed to pay it back in full.